iamabrom/amazon-cognito-vue-workshop/README.md

 ```
 #### Create AWS resources

 To create AWS resources needed to run this application, use the command below.
-This command references region us-west-2, if you are creating your resoirces in another region, make sure you edit the command accordingly.
+This command references region us-west-2, if you are creating your resources in another region, make sure you edit the command accordingly.
 ```shell
 aws cloudformation create-stack --stack-name cognito-workshop --template-body file://aws/UserPoolTemplate.yaml --capabilities CAPABILITY_AUTO_EXPAND CAPABILITY_IAM CAPABILITY_NAMED_IAM --region us-west-2
 ```